Maybenot: A Framework for Traffic Analysis Defenses: Availability

-With an instance of the framework created (or a suitable error returned, e.g., if a fraction is not within the range $[0, 1]$), there are only two more steps to integrate Maybenot into a protocol.
-Note that the created instance is light-weight and separates machine definitions with their runtime state kept by each instance of the framework, so machines can safely be shared between many instances.
+With an instance of the framework created (or a suitable error returned, e.g. if a fraction is not within the range $[0, 1]$), there are only two more steps to integrate Maybenot into a protocol.
+Note that the created instance is lightweight and separates machine definitions from their runtime state, so machines can be efficiently shared between many instances.